 - Some other means of active job search

-The questions used in the interviews are carefully designed to elicit the most accurate picture of each person's labor force activities.
-Some of the major questions that determine employment status are: (The capitalized words are emphasized when read by the interviewers.)
+The questions used in the interviews are carefully designed to obtain the most accurate picture of each person's labor force activities.
+Some of the major questions that

 - Does anyone in this household have a business or a farm?

 - Last week, did you do any work for (either) pay (or profit)?